Feyerabend/ABC80/abc802/README.md

 # BENCHMARKS

+I'm not really a fan of benchmarks.
+I find them too restrictive in the way they only measure what they measure.
+That is, they only could give you an estimate of something (that they measure), not an evaluation of what the machine can do in general.
+It doesn't indicate the possibilities, they only convey a test of something.

+Besides that, they can be fun to look at.
+The following are benchmarks that have been done through the early years of personal computing, when programming in BASIC was the primary choice.
+It was the time when the BASIC came in ROMs, and basically was the computer software/operating system.
+But also there are some new retro community contributions of benchmarks, which are fun.

+The ABC802, which is the focus here, was a follow-up to the ancestor ABC80.
+It was almost the same computer, but had an improved BASIC, the BASIC II.
+The BASIC II was used in the similar machines ABC800 and ABC806, but also there was a version made for PC-DOS/MS-DOS, intended for easier transitioning to the future PC-line of computers.

+Even if the IBM PC first was launced with a BASIC in ROM, the ABC802 also marked the end of an era started with SOL, Apple II, Commodore PET, TRS-80 (model 1), and the like.
+The instant BASIC at startup had passed its time.
+This was true for the *business market* where ABC802 belonged.
+On the other hand there was a compleatly different home computer domain in which BASIC stayed for some time longer, almost in to the next decade ..

 ## Samples of BASIC II

 Some different versions of samples in BASIC II for ABC802 to show how it can work.